 Short for 'web-based seminar', a webinar is a type of web conference that allows for collaboration and interaction between a presenter or host and their audience.
 Webinars enable the host to give an interactive presentation, where two-way communication is possible between all participants via live chat, whiteboard or other embedded features.

 Polls and surveys, Q&A sessions and content-sharing features also facilitate communication between large groups.
 It is possible to stream audio and share videos, documents and applications with other participants during the webinar.

 Webinars are incredibly flexible and useful tools for presenting and collaborating on information and projects.
 You can work on projects in real time without teams having to be present in the same physical location.

-It is important to understand that there is no single best web conferencing solution.
-Rather, you should think about the goal and structure of your meeting and choose the right option and conference provider that will help you to hold a productive and efficient conference.
+It is important to understand that there is no single best web or video conferencing solution – or a one size fits all.
+Consider the goals and structure of your meetings and choose the option and conference provider that will help you to hold a high-quality and effective conference.

-- If you want to hold a non-interactive presentation in which you will be the sole speaker, a webcast is the best option.
+- If you want to hold a non-interactive presentation in which you will be the sole speaker, to a large audience, a webcast is the best option.

-- If you need to collaborate on a project or document, then a webinar will work better.
+- If you need to collaborate on a project or document, and interact with your audience, then a webinar will work better.

 - If audio and video quality and security are on the top of your list and you have the means to invest in a trusted conferencing company and the specialised equipment needed, then video conferencing will be the right choice for your business.

 What are the advantages of video conferencing and web conferencing?

 The focus on reducing business expenses is ever present.
 Any type of web or video conferencing is a great solution that allows you to continue to connect and work with people in different locations, even if you’re not in the same room.